Helpline Number:

 As we recognised the need for additional services, we were quick to respond and have added these as we have progressed.
 We are flexible and will deal with any issue that comes through our Helpline.
 Where we cannot help, we will refer people to an appropriate, relevant service. |

-HOSPITAL TRANSPORT Biggar Community Action Group (BCAG) has been liaising with Getting Better Together, Shotts (GBT), who provide hospital transport for the whole of Lanarkshire and we have agreed a referral process for eligible residents of Biggar.
-The initial referral will come from BCAG, but for subsequent requests, a resident can contact GBT direct.
+HOSPITAL TRANSPORT Biggar Community Action Group (BCAG) liaises with Getting Better Together, Shotts (GBT), who provide hospital transport for the whole of Lanarkshire.
+We have a referral process for eligible residents of Biggar.
+Where GBT cannot fulfil requests, we have our own team of volunteers who we can call on to help.
 For detailed information, CLICK HERE CALL THE BCAG HELPLINE: 07376 318724 If the phone is unmanned, please leave a message and someone will call you back. |

 Listening Ear